rahul-verma/arjuna/docs/ArjunaFeaturesDoc.md

     js: "return document.getElementById('wp-submit')"
 ```

 You can use them in code just like externalized basic locators.
-Following is sample code (assume `app` to be a `WebApp` object).
+Following is sample code (assume `app` to be a `GuiApp` object).
 For example:

 ```python
 element = wordpress.gns.lost_pass_text